Effect-TS/effect/packages/schema/README.md

 */
 ```

-In this adjusted example, adding the `title` annotation changes how the schema is represented in the error message.
+In this modified example, by adding a `title` annotation, the schema representation in the error message changes to "Person", providing a simpler and more understandable output.
+This helps in identifying the schema involved more quickly and improves the readability of the error messages.

 **Handling Multiple Errors**